TestGorilla LogoTestGorilla Logo

 One of the main goals of using cognitive ability tests is to hire without bias.

-But what if bias is built right into the test?
+But what if bias is built right into some tests or test types?

-In 2011, Berry, Clarke, and McClure found that there are subgroup differences built into some cognitive ability tests.
-Their study found that white participants’ test scores are more directly correlated with their job performance than the test scores of black or Hispanic participants.
+In 2022, Sackett, Zhang, Berry, and Lievens used new data to update their meta-analysis (a study that summarizes the results of many other studies) on the best predictors of job performance and found that there are subgroup differences built into some cognitive ability tests.
+Their study found that white participants’ cognitive ability test scores were higher than the test scores of black participants.

 In other words, the tests they studied unintentionally favored white candidates.
 This is called creating an adverse or disparate impact: an unintentional action that results in the discrimination of a group of people